 The very first step on how to break unhealthy eating habits is to recognize what habit you are trying to break.
 You need to know exactly what the problem is.

-For example, one of my unhealthy eating habits I had to break was eating late at night.
+For example, one of the unhealthy eating habits I had to break was eating late at night.
 I was notorious at my house for making pancakes at 9:15 at night if I was having a tough day.
 I would then eat more than a few and go to bed within an hour or so.

-When I focused on breaking this habit, first I worked on just the late-night snacking and then at a later time I worked on my overall habit of emotional overeating (that was an all-day event 😒).
+When I focused on breaking this habit, first I worked on just the late-night snacking, and then at a later time I worked on my overall habit of emotional overeating (that was an all-day event 😒).

-Step # 2: Identify your trigger(s).
+Step # 2: Identify your trigger(s)

-Once you know what unhealthy habit you are trying to break, you need to figure out what triggers the behavior in the first place.
+Once you know what unhealthy eating habit you are trying to break, you need to figure out what triggers the behavior in the first place.
 Since unhealthy eating behaviors can be so habitual we often don’t even realize when we are doing them until we’ve already started.

 It takes practice and observation to identify what is triggering our unhealthy eating behaviors.
 One good method to help figure it out is to journal or talk with someone about how you were feeling or what happened prior to the behavior.